-(4) Any person convicted of a violation of this article shall be punished by a fine of not more than one thousand dollars, or by imprisonment in the county jail for a period of not more than one year, or by both such fine and imprisonment.
+(4) [Editor's note: This version of subsection (4) is effective until March 1, 2022.]
+Any person convicted of a violation of this article shall be punished by a fine of not more than one thousand dollars, or by imprisonment in the county jail for a period of not more than one year, or by both such fine and imprisonment.